|Riding Style||All Mountain Freestyle|

 Capita Indoor Survival 2018 - 2010 Review by The Good Ride

-The Capita Indoor Survival is there if you want a flat to rocker version Outerspace Living.
+The Capita Indoor Survival is there if you want a flat to rocker version of the Outerspace Living.
 However, to us, the Outerspace Living felt like a better board for how we ride and of the two that would be the board we recommend.
 I kept calling it a 155 but it was a 156.

 2018 Capita Indoor Survival Review